mendicant-original/s9-e1/README.md

 when forced to work with Java?
 We turn to JRuby and it's Java integration.
 Your assignment, should you choose to accept it, is to use JRuby to wrap an existing Java library into a new Ruby gem.
 You can choose any Java library you like.
-However, if there already existing a functional and active Gem, you should look at wrapping a different library unless you plan on taking a different route.
+However, if there already existing a functional and active gem, you should look at wrapping a different library unless you plan on taking a different route.
 Either way, please have Greg or Shane approve your chosen library before starting work in earnest.

 Oh, and one more thing.
 We don't just want this to be a straight API copy of the existing library.
 Abstract things away from the programmer so that working with your Gem is easier than working directly with the library via JRuby.
 For example, instead of making someone type this to get